ml-starter-packs/mlflow-experiment/README.md

 2. `cd` into the `mlflow-experiment` directory

-3. Build and run the containers with `docker-compose`
+3. Build and run the containers with `docker-compose up -d --build`:

     ```bash
-    docker-compose up -d --build
+    make
     ```

 4. Access MLflow UI with [http://localhost:5000](http://localhost:5000)